The most expensive car ever sold is a 1963 Ferrari 250 GTO which fetched $52million in October 2013.

-The French firm estimates it would cost you $10,000 to buy enough fuel to drive around for 12,500 miles.
-The Super Sport is the most expensive car made by the French firm to date.
-Despite its massively high top speed, it is electronically limited to 258mph so its tyres don’t explode.
+The French firm estimates it would cost you $10,000 to buy enough fuel to drive the car for 12,500 miles.
+The Super Sport is the most expensive car made by Bugatti to date.
+Despite its massively high top speed, it is electronically limited to 258mph so the tires don’t explode.

 Aston Martin One-77: $1.85million

-The One-77 has 20in alloy wheels, a 7.3liter V12 engine producing up to 750bhp and can do 0-62mph in under 3.7 seconds with a top speed of over 354mph.
-It has a full carbon fiber chassis and aluminium bodywork.
+The One-77 has 20in alloy wheels, with a 7.3-liter V12 engine producing up to 750hp.
+It can do 0-62mph in under 3.7 seconds with a top speed of over 354mph.
+It has a full carbon-fiber chassis and aluminum bodywork.
 Aston Martin said the idea behind the One-77 was “to create a car closer to art than the automobile”.